thePlebDev/Farmers-Canada-clone/README.md

     <version>1.14.2</version>
 </dependency>
 ```
-- Make sure to add the code listed above into the dependency list which can be found inside the POM.xml file.

 - Now with the basic file structure set up, lets learn about some of the most important methods in Jsoup

 ## <a name="beggining">Important methods for retrieving elements</a>